 Testosterone is also important for the growth of bones and muscles and stimulates the bone marrow to make red blood cells as well as affecting mood and libido.
 It is secreted in a circadian rhythm.
 Testosterone is produced in the testes under the control of Luteinising Hormone (LH) that is secreted by the pituitary gland.
-Testes also produce sperm that is under control of both FSH, also secreted by the pituitary gland, and testosterone produced in the testes (but not by exogenous testosterone – injections or topical solutions, which does not stimulate spermatogenesis).
-This means that the body’s natural production of testosterone is involved with sperm production, but any external testosterone treatment will suppress sperm production.
+Testes also produce sperm that is under control of both FSH, also secreted by the pituitary gland.
+Natural testosterone produced in the testes maintains healthy sperm production but external testosterone, injections or topical solutions, suppresses sperm production.

 Testosterone or androgen deficiency

 Androgen deficiency is a condition in which tissues do not have enough exposure to androgens with normal function.
 Low testosterone is also known as hypogonadism and may be the result of primary (testes) and secondary (brain) causes.
 Primary causes arise from the testes and secondary causes arise from the pituitary region of the brain.
 Primary hypogonadism can be seen in young men with Klinefelter’s syndrome which results from an extra sex chromosome (XXY).
 Primary hypogonadism can also occur in cases of undescended testes or when the testes have been removed either due to trauma, inflammation or cancer treatment.
 Ageing also decreases the function of the testes, as does long term alcohol consumption.